pawelkruk/pawelkruk/README.md

 - 👋 Hi, I’m Pawel Kruk
 - 👀 I’m interested in building app for tracking investments portfolio
-- 🌱 I’m currently learning git & refreshing knowledge about php & my
-- 📫 How to reach me - pawel@kruk.com
+- 📫 How to reach me - pawel@kruk.net

 <!---
 pawelkruk/pawelkruk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.